Alexander Pechersky: Luka

 Pechersky clandestinely met with Felhendler under the guise of meeting Luka, a woman he was supposedly involved with.
 Luka is often described as an 18-year-old woman from "Holland", and that her real name was Gertrud Poppert–Schönborn.
 However, records indicate she was in fact a 28-year-old married woman from Germany who was accompanied by her husband, which raised doubt about her being the same Luka.
 After the war, Pechersky insisted that the relationship was platonic.
 Her fate after the escape was never established and she was never seen alive again.
 During an interview with Thomas Blatt, Pechersky said the following regarding Luka: "Although I knew her only about two weeks, I will never forget her.
 I informed her minutes before the escape of the plan.
 She has given me a shirt.
 She said, 'it's a good luck shirt, put it on right now', and I did.
 It's now in the museum.
 I lost her in the turmoil of the revolt and never saw her again."

+“Her Name Was Luka” is a 2023 historical article by Aline Pennewaard that reconstructs the identity of a previously unnamed female participant in the 1943 Sobibor uprising.
+Drawing on archival research, survivor testimony, and a Dutch database of Holocaust victims, the article argues that “Luka,” a young Dutch Jewish woman remembered by uprising leader Alexander Pechersky, was in fact Liselotte Karoline Rosenstiel.

+According to postwar testimonies by Pechersky, Luka played a supporting role in planning the uprising by helping facilitate secret meetings among prisoners, including distracting guards by posing as his romantic partner.
+Although approximately 300 prisoners escaped during the revolt, Luka’s ultimate fate remained unknown, and Pechersky spent years attempting unsuccessfully to identify her.

+The article details a process of historical investigation that combines fragmentary personal recollections with transport records, family histories, and immigration files.
+Key identifying clues included Luka’s age, background, family composition, and her father’s political profile.
+Pennewaard links these details to Rosenstiel, a German-born Jewish woman deported from the Netherlands to Sobibor in March 1943 along with her family.

+Further evidence is drawn from archival photographs, documentation from the Dutch National Archives, and testimony from a Dutch acquaintance who confirmed that Rosenstiel was known by the nickname “Luka.”
+The article concludes that this identification restores the historical identity of a previously anonymous participant in the Sobibor uprising.

+Rosenstiel is believed to have escaped during the revolt, though she did not survive the war.
+The reconstruction of her identity contributes to broader efforts to document individual victims and participants in the Holocaust and to recover overlooked personal histories.